FAQs - Fees

 The reason for these distinctions is that the Insurer has to make certain assumptions about the nature of the risks involved.
 These risks could change if members had significant levels of business income that arise from businesses that operate in a totally different business and tax environment.
 If these limits are exceeded then there is no cover under the Policy, however the Insurer will apportion the costs of the overall enquiry and pay those (assuming that the claim has been accepted).
 Consideration may also be given to reimbursing some of the costs incurred relating to that extra element to the claim.

 It is IPSE's aim to maintain this policy and effect a renewal each year.
-However, IPSE cannot guarantee that the terms or benefits under the Policy of Insurance will remain unchanged throughout the period of your IPSE membership – and indeed the benefits for both plus and standard members have been increased several times in the last 10 years!
+However, IPSE cannot guarantee that the terms or benefits under the policy of insurance will remain unchanged throughout the period of your IPSE membership – and indeed the benefits for both plus and standard members have been increased several times in the last ten years!

 If you choose to ask your accountant to deal with the matter from start to finish, then you will not be able to benefit from the IPSE’s representation service.